1ars-d/3d-runner-unity/README.md

-# 3D Mobile Endless Runner made in Unity
+# 3D Mobile Endless Runner made in Unity (Unfinished)

 To play on Android install [output.apk](builds/output.apk) on your smartphone or emulator